AutomatedFishID/emtmlibpy/README.md

 Is a python wrapper for EMTMLib by SeaGIS

-Allthough this python wrapper is free, EMTMlib is not and requires a licence, EMTMlib cannot and must not be distributed with this Python module.
+Allthough this python wrapper is free, EMTMLib is not and requires a licence, EMTMLib cannot and must not be distributed with this Python module.

 ```bash